Fun facts about me

 45. I eat very slowly because otherwise I can’t taste the food.

-48. I have won international design awards for my work and worked a lot to get them.
+48. I have won international design awards for my work and have worked a lot to get them.
 Now I often forget that I have them.

 50. I rarely go to concerts, although I like music a lot.